Easy EdgeDB · Chapter 17

 }

-Imagine that we would like a CrewmanInBulgaria type as well, because Bulgarians call each other ‘Gospodin’ (Bulgarian for “Mister”) and our game would like to reflect that.
+Imagine that we would like a CrewmanInBulgaria type as well, because Bulgarians use the term ‘Gospodin’ to be polite (Bulgarian for “Mister”) and our game would like to reflect that.
 A Crewman will be called “Gospodin (name)” whenever they are in Bulgaria.
 In addition, the fresh Bulgarian air gives sailors extra strength in our game so our CrewmanInBulgaria objects will also be a bit stronger.
-But an entirely separate type doesn’t feel right here - we just want to have a slightly different shape to work with when making queries.
+You can see that an alias is much better than an entirely separate type here, because all we want to do is have a different shape to work with when making queries.
 Here’s how to do that:

 Copy